DrissssirD/Software-analysis-and-design/Readme.md

 * **Testing:** Thoroughly test all features and functionalities to ensure reliability and performance.
 * **Maintenance & Updates:** Plan for ongoing maintenance and updates to keep the platform current and secure.

-## Contributing

-Contributions are welcome!
-Please see the `CONTRIBUTING.md` file for guidelines.

-## License

-This project is licensed under the MIT License - see the `LICENSE.md` file for details.

 ## Contact